collaide/repository-manager/README.md

 user1.remove_members_from(sharing, group2) # The second parameter can be an object or an array of object
 ```

 You can directly work with the `sharing`.
-Be carefull, there is NO authorisation control !
+Be careful, there is NO authorisation control !

 ```ruby
 # Add a member to the sharing `sharing`